brra-se/terraform-infra/README.md

 1. First, ensure [Terraform](https://terraform.com) is installed on your dev computer.
 2. Ensure the [AWS CLI](https://aws.amazon.com/cli/) is also installed on your dev computer.
 3. In the AWS console, create an IAM User for Terraform to use.
-4. Run the `aws configure` in your terminal to configure the AWS CLI to use said IAM User:
+4. Run `aws configure` in your terminal to configure the AWS CLI to use said IAM User:
 5. In your desired project folder, clone the project with the following command:

    ```bash